twilio/video-quickstart-ios/README.md

 # Twilio Video Quick Start for Objective-C

-> NOTE: This application uses Twilio's new Programmable Video Rooms API, which is currently available in Beta.
-The docs are [here](https://media.twiliocdn.com/sdk/ios/video/v1.0/docs/).
+This application demonstrates the use of Twilio's new Programmable Video Rooms API.
+The API docs are [here](https://media.twiliocdn.com/sdk/ios/video/v1.0/docs/).

 ## Up and Running